cirosantilli/cirosantilli.github.io/interests.md

 - companies that rely on open source software
 - companies that offer amazing free products like Google or GitHub.

-Why I am interested in those things:
+#Why I am interested in those things

 I am bewildered by the beauty of mathematics, science and egineering.